 There may be other reasons why you may want to bifurcate your divorce.
 You need to look at the specific facts of your case and make a decision that is best for your circumstance.
-This is why it is beneficial to immediately hire an experienced Central Valley divorce attorney to help protect your legal rights and facilitate the process.
+This is why it is beneficial to immediately hire an experienced Stockton divorce attorney to help protect your legal rights and facilitate the process.

 Conditions to Meet for Bifurcation